 After the patient onboarding is completed, the patient is moved to an IPD or OPD.
-The patient management module of HMS caters to the needs of the inpatient and outpatient department.
+The patient management module of HMS caters to the needs of the inpatient and outpatient departments.
 It captures and stores the medical history, treatment required, details of their previous visits, upcoming appointments, reports, insurance details, and more.

-It generates unique admissions numbers for each patient to easily manage admissions, discharges, and transfers.
+Patient management software also generates unique admissions numbers for each patient to easily manage admissions, discharges, and transfers.
 It also builds a comprehensive discharge summary to ensure smooth discharge.
 At the same time, it records and generates related documents, e.g., consent forms for electronic signature.

 Now, if you wish to automate other activities like patient communication, consider integrating your HMS with marketing automation software such as LeadSquared.
 It will enable you to automate communication with patients and doctors.
 You can send appointments and lab test reminders, or follow-ups, and build meaningful long-lasting relationships.

 3. Facility Management

 To provide a smooth experience for your patients, it is essential for your staff to have easy access to necessary hospital records.
 The facility management module of a healthcare management system helps you to maintain records of bed availability, occupancy status of rooms with specialized care, and more.

 Healthcare management systems collect all such information and make it readily available to your receptionist.

 If you have multiple facilities, then an HMS connects them to provide an overall picture.
 For example, doctors can access patient data from any hospital using an online hospital management system.
 Patients can visit any hospital according to their convenience, as all the records are available online.

 The staff management module provides a concrete solution for the HR department.
 It contains records of your staff, job description, service domain, and other vital details.

 It helps you to know your staff without going through a heavy bundle of files.
 Additionally, it enables you to plan the hiring process based on the requirements of the hospital.